Particle Propagator of Spin Calogero-Sutherland Model: Particle propagator in a finite size system

-Since the formula (\ref{left_exp}) contains the expansion over partitions, we only consider $\mu\in\Lambda_{N}\subset\mathcal{L}_N$.
-Furthermore in (\ref{left_exp}) the sum over $\mu$ is restricted to the partitions that do not have the square at $s=(1,\lambda'+1)$, that is, $\mu$ have at most $\lambda'$ columns.
+Since the formula (\ref{eq: binomial}) contains the expansion over partitions, we only consider $\mu\in\Lambda_{N}\subset\mathcal{L}_N$.
+Furthermore in (\ref{eq: binomial}) the sum over $\mu$ is restricted to the partitions that do not have the square $s=(1,\lambda'+1)$, that is, $\mu$ has at most $\lambda'$ columns.